 - Submit a 1-2 page interim report in April 2024.

 - Participate in a Faculty Steering Committee for a 3-year term including the award year.

 - Give permission to display work on the University’s DigitalCommons Repository.

 - Participate in an on-campus research presentation in the academic year following the award year.

 - Submit a final deliverable (working paper) acknowledging the Wilson Center, by October 2024.

 Applications will be evaluated based on three criteria

-- Project advances the identification and analysis of immediate issues facing nonprofits and social enterprises.
+- Project advances the identification and analysis of immediate issues facing nonprofits and/or social enterprises.

 - Project includes a specific, publishable, research project (case studies and academic research preferred) with a one-year deliverable deadline.

 - Project engages current undergraduate or graduate Pace students in the research.